DecDante/Delegate/README.md

 # Delegate
-Delegate implemented in C++
+Delegate implemented in C++.
-But still don't understand the Macros int Macro_Delegate
+The macro trick is very clever!